Chapter 10 Testing

 For simple C++ functions like the examples above, we do not need to clean up the tests.
 Clean up is only necessary in a few situations.

-• If memory for an object was allocated during testing and not deallocated - The object needs to be deleted (e.g., delete object).
+• If memory for an object was allocated during testing and not deallocated then the object needs to be deleted (e.g., delete object).

 • If you used a test fixture from GoogleTest to use the same data configuration for multiple tests, TearDown() can be used to clean up the test and then the test fixture will be deleted.
-Please see more details from GoogleTest user’s guide.
+See GoogleTest user’s guide for more details.

 10.3 Templates for GoogleTest testing